frckbrice/patrick-travel-service-app-mobile/docs/PUSH_NOTIFICATIONS_SETUP.md

 # Push Notifications Setup Documentation

+> Scope: Push notifications only (Expo Notifications + FCM/APNs).
+This doc focuses on credentials, channels, handling, and testing.
+It does not re-cover general setup or auth; see `SETUP_GUIDE.md` and `AUTHENTICATION_SETUP.md` for those.

 ## Overview

 This document describes the push notifications system implemented using Expo Notifications with Firebase Cloud Messaging (FCM) integration for the Patrick Travel Services mobile app.